-Hawaii Braces For Hurricane Lane, Now A Category 5
+Hawaii Braces For Hurricane Lane, Now A Category 4

-Hurricane Lane is now at Category 5, the National Weather Service said Tuesday, as the storm moved closer to Hawaii.
+Hurricane Lane has been downgraded to a Category 4 storm as it moves closer to Hawaii, the National Weather Service said Wednesday.

-The NWS says a hurricane warning is now in effect for the island of Hawaii, also known as the Big Island, while a hurricane watch is in effect for Maui County as well as Oahu island, where Honolulu is located.
+The NWS says a hurricane warning is in effect for Maui and Hawaii, which is also known as the Big Island, while the islands of Kauai and Oahu island, where Honolulu is located, are under a hurricane watch.

 A hurricane warning is usually made about 36 hours before tropical-storm-force winds are expected to hit a location.